mwmdev/dalog/README.md

 ### SSH Authentication

-DaLog uses your system's SSH configuration:
+`dalog` uses your system's SSH configuration:
 - SSH keys from `~/.ssh/`
 - SSH agent for key management
 - SSH config from `~/.ssh/config`

 ### Live Reload for SSH

-Live reload works with SSH files!
-DaLog will periodically check for changes and automatically update the display when the remote file is modified.
+Live reload works with SSH files! `dalog` will periodically check for changes and automatically update the display when the remote file is modified.

 ### Examples